jackheger/python/README.md

 - open the "notebook_jack_jerome_fx.ipynb" for executable code

 For the django website :
-- You can watch a short video showing the different pages on the website
+- You can watch a short video showing the different pages on the website, the video is called "django_website"
 - download the django_project folder, and in the directory of this folder in your terminal run this line of code : python manage.py runserver
   You can then go on the link and navigate through our website